Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Discussion

 \section{Discussion}

-In this work, we systematically study the problem with a pair of nested instrumental variables.
-We show that the switcher average treatment effect, or SWATE, can be non-parametrically identified under a novel nested IV assumption and develop an efficient-influence-function-based estimator for it.
-We also develop a projection-based test and a non-parametric test that formally assess the effect-homogeneity-type assumptions under our proposed nested-IV framework.
+In this work, we show that the switcher average treatment effect can be nonparametrically identified under a novel nested IV framework, and we develop efficient estimators for it.
+We also propose a projection-based test and a nonparametric test to formally assess effect-homogeneity-type assumptions within the nested IV framework.